snaveenkpndevops/Python_Learning/Readme.md

-Python Learing:
+Python Learing Order:

 1. Variable and Data Types
-2. If else statement and boolean value
+2. If else statement